 Are you a software engineer who has been pondering the question of whether to become a software engineering manager or to remain a software engineer?
 This is a decision that should not be taken lightly.
 The reality is that both paths have their own unique set of challenges and rewards, and the choice ultimately depends on your personal goals and aspirations.

 First, let’s talk about the benefits of becoming a software engineering manager.
 You get to sit in meetings all day, talking about budgets, timelines, and resources.
 You get to delegate tasks to other engineers and then take credit for their hard work.
 You get to be the person who says things like, “We’ll have to push that feature back to the next sprint” and “Let’s circle back to that in a future meeting.”
 Doesn’t that sound like a blast?
+Why would anybody want to do this?
+Jokes aside, becoming a people leader can be very gratifying and have many benefits as we will discuss.

 On the other hand, if you remain a software engineer, you get to do what you love: write code!
 You get to spend your days buried in your computer, solving complex problems and creating amazing things.
 You get to be the person who actually builds the product, not just talks about it.
 Plus, you don’t have to deal with all the bureaucracy and politics that come with being a manager.